99x-incubator/cognito-iam-authorizer/README.md

-## Cognito IAM Authoriser
+# cognito-iam-authorizer

-## Description
+Cognito IAM Authorizer which authenticates Cognito JWT token and attach Cognito UserPool User Groups Permission to invoke API Gateway.

-This module helps retreive the IAM Cognito User Group policies for a given Cognito User.
 It is ideal to be used in a AWS Lambda function since it has been optimised to fetch roles and policies parallely.
 It also provides a method to validate the ID Token that is sent by Cognito after the user has been validated.

 ## Installation